-As seen in Traffic Trends, the Traffic Sources by Type graph displays both historical trends, indicated in a darker shade, and forecast of the current month’s anticipated performance, shown in lighter shades.
-Forecasts are based on the current month’s performance so far, and are updated weekly.
+You can display data daily, weekly, or monthly.
+As seen in Traffic Trends, the Traffic Channels by Type graph displays both historical trends, indicated in a darker shade, and forecast of the current month’s anticipated performance, shown in lighter shades.
+Forecasts are based on the current month’s performance so far and are updated weekly.

-You can also enable the deviation range and Growth chart in Traffic Sources with the same options as in the Trend widget – compare changes with the previous period for each traffic source, and export the graphs as a PNG or CSV file.
+You can also enable the deviation range and Growth chart in Traffic Channels with the same options as in the Trend widget – compare changes with the previous period for each traffic channel, and export the graphs as a PNG, CSV, or Google Sheets.

 Below that, Traffic Journey allows you to identify the sources sending the most traffic to the analyzed domain, as well as the top 5 external domains that visitors most frequently go to after visiting the domain.

 Next, Traffic Distribution shows you the countries and businesses or geographical regions that have the most users visiting the domain.
 Each country’s/region's ratio of mobile and desktop traffic will be listed beside its name.
 With the .Trends solution, you can view the full list in the Geo Distribution report and apply various filters.